williamhpark/htn-backend-challenge-2023/README.md

 - I decided to use the user's email as the piece of data that identifies a single user, since each user's email should be unique.
 I noticed that there were one or two instances of reused emails in the `HTN_2023_BE_Challenge_Data.json` file, and while populating the database I thought it made most sense to skip the user instances with reused emails.

 - Basic error checking was included for all API routes.
-For instance, if any API request is made for a specific user and that user does not exist, then a `400 Bad Request` error should be returned.
+For instance, if any API request is made for a specific user and that user does not exist, or a client tries to update a user's email to one already associated with another existing user, then a `400 Bad Request` error should be returned.

 ## Potential improvements